AEGON247/photoBomb/README.md

 ### 4. Deployment (SaaS-style)

-You can deploy FaceFinder as a multi-tenant SaaS by deploying this app to a host such as **Vercel** or another Node-capable platform.
+You can deploy PhotoBomb as a multi-tenant SaaS by deploying this app to a host such as **Vercel** or another Node-capable platform.

 At a high level: